Palliative Care for Dogs and Cats: Providing Comfort in Their Final Chapter

 When to Seek Veterinary Support

-Palliative care often involves regular communication with your vet to ensure your pet remains comfortable.
+Palliative care involves regular communication with your vet to ensure your pet remains comfortable.
 Contact your vet if:

-Pain becomes unmanageable despite treatment.
+Pain increases or becomes unmanageable despite treatment.

-Your pet stops eating or drinking entirely.
+Your pet stops eating or drinking or their appetite is reducing.

-They experience frequent vomiting, diarrhoea, or severe incontinence.
+They experience vomiting, diarrhoea, or severe incontinence.

 Your vet can help adjust treatments or discuss end-of-life care options when the time comes.